FlowFuse/website/src/blog/2024/07/deploying-flowfuse-with-docker.md

 sudo docker run hello-world
 ```

-Now, if you see the result similar to the below image it means the docker is installed successfully.
+If installed correctly, you should see results similar to the image below.

 !["Screenshot of terminal showing the docker installed successfully"](./images/successfull-docker-installation.png "Screenshot of terminal showing the docker installed successfully")